ZephyrCodesStuff/hzrd/README.md

     r.close()
 ```

-It is **not** necessary to return anything from this function, as `hzrd` will capture the `stdout` stream and run the configured regex expression on it to extract flags.
+> Again, it is **not** necessary to return anything from this function, as `hzrd` will capture the `stdout` stream and run the configured regex expression on it to extract flags.

 ## Configuration